auerlab/fasda/README.md

 to normalize counts using Mean Ratios Normalization (MRN) and compute fold-change and Mann-Whitney P-values for an arbitrary number of conditions.

-Currently only kallisto abundance.tsv files can be used as input.
+Currently the kallisto abundance.tsv file format is used as input for computing fold-change and P-values.
 A tool to compute abundances from SAM/BAM/CRAM files and produce a kallisto style abundance file is in the works so that RNA-Seq data from other aligners can eventually be used.
 We also plan to eventually support ChIP and ATAC peak data.

 The sample output below is from 14 biological replicates of yeast RNA-Seq data with wild-type and SNF2 mutant conditions.
 The run times included